MoesioMarcelino/moesiomarcelino/README.md

 ## 👨‍🏫️ About me

-- 🔭 I’m currently working on [CI&T](https://ciandt.com/br) and [Salespond](https://salespond.com)
+- 🔭 I’m currently working on [CI&T](https://ciandt.com/br)
-- 🌱 I’m currently learning Node.JS, ReactJS, React Native and Angular.
+- 🌱 I’m currently learning Node.JS and ReactJS.
 - 💬 Talk to me about music and in english.
 - 😄 Pronouns: He/His/Him
 - ⚡ Fun fact: Harry Potter.